Florida police chief: 'Quit' if you won't run toward gunfire

 "Peterson heard gunshots but believed that those gunshots were originating from outside of any of the buildings," Diruzzo stated, according to Local10.com.
 "BSO trains its officers that in the event of outdoor gunfire one is to seek cover and assess the situation in order to communicate what one observes."

-Cook, who became police chief last June after leaving the Jacksonville Sheriff's Office, told News4Jax reporter Jim Piggott that now is the time for law enforcement officers to look themselves in the mirror and ask the tough questions.
+Cook, who became police chief last June after leaving the Jacksonville Sheriff's Office, told News4Jax that now is the time for law enforcement officers to look themselves in the mirror and ask the tough questions.

 "Every officer needs to have a conversation with themselves and ask, 'Am I willing to go in if faced with similar circumstances?'" said Cook, adding that she believed most officers would risk their own lives to save those of others.